JosephLucas/nixos/README.md

 In my case, the domain is localhost, thus replace `yourdomain.com` by `localhost`.

 Once installed and launched, open a browser and go to the url `localhost`.
 It will open a javascript page and setup OnlyOffice.

+EDIT :

+With previous installation [NGINX workers](https://stackoverflow.com/questions/23386986/what-is-worker-processes-and-worker-connections-in-nginx) where allocating too much RAM (around 8Go) and it was not easy to configure that, even with NGINX_* env variables in onlyoffice docker containers.

+Tried unsuccesfuly to use [docker-compose](https://github.com/ONLYOFFICE/Docker-CommunityServer/issues/42).
+After that a new problem was to configure nginx to "listen localhost" (allow requests from localhost).

 ## Auto-mount usb removable media with [udiskie](https://github.com/coldfix/udiskie)
 xfce settings-manager >  Session and startup > Application autostart, and add